Balliol College, Oxford

-The college's alumni include four former Prime Ministers of the United Kingdom (H. H. Asquith, Harold Macmillan, Edward Heath, and Boris Johnson), Harald V of Norway, Empress Masako of Japan, five Nobel laureates, several Lords of Appeal in Ordinary, and numerous literary and philosophical figures, including Shoghi Effendi, Adam Smith, Gerard Manley Hopkins, and Aldous Huxley.
-John Wycliffe, who translated the Bible into English, was master of the college in the 1360s.
+Balliol College (/ˈbeɪliəl/ BAY-lee-əl) is a constituent college of the University of Oxford, England.
+Founded in 1263 by nobleman John I de Balliol, it has a claim to be the oldest college in Oxford and the English-speaking world.

+With a governing body of a master and around 80 fellows, the college's main buildings are located on Broad Street with additional buildings to the east in Jowett Walk and Holywell Manor.
+As one of the larger colleges of Oxford University, Balliol typically has around 400 of both undergraduates and graduates.
+The college pioneered the PPE degree in the 1920s.

+Balliol has notable alumni from a wide range of disciplines.
+These include 13 Nobel Prize winners and four British prime ministers.

 History

 Foundation and origins

 Balliol College was founded in about 1263 by John I de Balliol under the guidance of Walter of Kirkham, the Bishop of Durham.
 According to legend, the founder had abducted the bishop as part of a land dispute and as a penance he was publicly beaten by the bishop and had to support a group of scholars at Oxford.
-After de Balliol's death in 1268, his widow, Dervorguilla of Galloway (their son and grandson each became Kings of Scotland), made arrangements to ensure the permanence of the college in that she provided capital and in 1282 formulated the college statutes, documents that survive to this day.
+After de Balliol's death in 1268, his widow, Dervorguilla of Galloway (their son would go on to become King of Scotland), made arrangements to ensure the permanence of the college in that she provided capital and in 1282 formulated the college statutes, documents that survive to the present.

 Balliol lays claim to being the oldest Oxford college, though this is disputed by both University College and Merton.
-Balliol's claim is that a house of scholars was established by the founder in Oxford in around 1263, before the establishment of Merton in 1274 and University College in around 1280.
+Balliol's claim is that a house of scholars was established by the founder in Oxford in around 1263, in contrast to Merton, which was the first college to be granted an official statute in 1274, and University College, which, while provisionally founded by will in 1249, was only officially established around 1280.
+However, Balliol also acknowledges that the other two have legitimate claims on their respective bases, depending on what criteria are used to define the oldest.

-New Inn Hall

-Under a statute of 1881, New Inn Hall, one of the remaining medieval halls, was merged into Balliol College in 1887.
-Balliol acquired New Inn Hall's admissions and other records for 1831–1887 as well as the library of New Inn Hall, which largely contained 18th-century law books.
-The New Inn Hall site was later sold and is now part of St Peter's College, Oxford.

-The Masque of Balliol

-In 1880, seven mischievous Balliol undergraduates published The Masque of B-ll--l, a broadsheet of forty quatrains making light of their superiors – the master and selected fellows, scholars, and commoners – and themselves.
-The outraged authorities immediately suppressed the collection, and only a few copies survived, three of which found their way into the college library over the years, and one into the Bodleian Library.
-Verses of this form are now known as Balliol rhymes.

-The best known of these rhymes is the one on Benjamin Jowett.
-This has been widely quoted and reprinted in virtually every book about Jowett and about Balliol ever since.

-This and 18 others are attributed to Henry Charles Beeching.
-The other quatrains are much less well known.

-William Tuckwell included 18 of these quatrains in his Reminiscences in 1900, but they all came out only in 1939, thanks to Walter George Hiscock, an Oxford librarian, who issued them personally then and in a second edition in 1955.